 I found that contemporary Chinese painting has to negotiate a tightrope.
 On the one hand it may fail by giving up an unique Chinese visual sensibility and merge into a western contemporary movement.
 On the other, the Chinese visual history may overwhelm any attempt to modernize.
 In walking through Shanghai’s M50 or Beijing’s 798 art districts we did not see a single ink drawing showing cars, buses, or cities.
 There was, however, a very clever calligraphic take on Mondrian.

 I find that the cleverest and the most innovative work is being done by sculptors.
 Three random works which caught my eye are pictured above.
 These are not, by any means, the most influential works of Chinese sculpture.
-The first is a clever take on bonsai, the second an edgy representation of a spider, the third a clever quote of classical Greek sculpture.
+The first is an edgy representation of a (pink!) spider, the second a clever take on bonsai, the third a quirky quote of classical Greek sculpture.
 Perhaps the freedom to explore is related to the fact that Chinese sculpture carries less of a cultural load than painting or ceramics.

 Dragons figure very prominently in Chinese culture.
 They are clearly the champion amongst animals, and may even beat humans.
 Emperors liked to associate themselves with dragons to make it clear to lesser forms of humans that they are superior.
 Chinese dragons do not seem to have wings.
 They are said to be creatures of water, although they are also associated with fire, as in the image above (from the nine-dragon screen in the Forbidden City).